 Doney: Yeah, go ahead.

 Lerner: Okay.
 I was born in the borough of the Bronx in New York City.
-In a working class neighborhood.
+In a working-class neighborhood.
 I am a first-generation American.
 My parents were both immigrants from Europe.
-My mother came in 1918 and my father about 1930, I’m not even sure.
+My mother arrived in 1918 and my father about 1930, I’m not even sure.
 They were cousins.
-I think it was an arranged marriage and I think they were betrothed to one another as children.
+I think theirs was an arranged marriage; they were betrothed to one another as children.

 Although we lived in the Bronx my parents were married in Montreal.
 Both my mother and my father were visiting cousins over Christmas.
 My mother once said that she went to Montreal for holiday parties; possibly to get engaged.
-Instead they were married on December 29th.
+Instead they were married on December 29th, ca. 1932.

-Apparently my grandfather (my father’s father), who never left the Ukraine, which was where they were born, sent a postcard in Yiddish to my father’s eldest brother in Montreal suggesting it was time for Rose and Murray to get together.
+Apparently my grandfather (my father’s father), who never left the Ukraine, (which was where my parents were born) sent a postcard in Yiddish to my father’s eldest brother in Montreal suggesting it was time for Rose and Murray to get together.
 So they did.

 Doney: That’s great.

-Lerner: One reason I became interested in history was due to the fact that I had no history.
-My parents did not ever talk about Europe.
+Lerner: One reason I became interested in history is due to the fact that I have no history.
+My parents never talked about Europe.
 Only very occasionally did they make an indirect comment.
-Even if I asked questions, they just didn’t want to talk about their life in Europe.
+They refused to talk about their life in Europe.
 I don’t think it was a very positive environment, nor was it unhappy, but it was a very difficult life.
-Even with all the pitfalls of immigration and culture clash, they were very glad to have immigrated to the United States.
-My mother’s mother died after my grandfather left for the United States.
-However before my grandmother died, my mother’s father remarried in the United States, effectively abandoning his wife and 3 children including my mother.
-Ultimately at the end of WWI and during the 1918 pandemic, the two surviving children were brought to the US.
-Upon her arrival my mother was stricken with the Spanish flu.
+With all the pitfalls of immigration and culture clash, they were grateful to immigrate to the United States.
+My mother’s mother died prior to WWI, but following my grandfathers departure for the United States.
+Before my grandmother died, however, my mother’s father remarried in the United States, effectively abandoning his wife and 3 children, including my mother.
+Ultimately, at the end of WWI and during the 1918 pandemic, my grandfathers two surviving children were brought to the US.
+Upon her arrival in the US my mother was stricken with the Spanish flu.
 As a result, thirty years later, she came down with Parkinson’s disease.

 Doney: Oh, no.

-He couldn’t afford to go back to school, although in Montreal, he did register at McGill for a while, but was subjected to antisemitism.
+My father couldn’t afford to go to school upon his arrival in North America.
+He registered at McGill in Montreal, but was subjected to antisemitism.
 On one occasion he was forced to jump out of a window.
-He acknowledged the dire circumstances of the depression period and never returned to school.
-He married and started leading his life by becoming a factory worker, and he remained a factory worker in the fur trade his entire working career.
-However, as a retiree, he morphed into a Gray Panther which he found very satisfying.
+After he arrived in the US following his marriage, my father acknowledged the dire circumstances of the depression period and never returned to school.
+He married and supported his lifestyle by becoming a factory worker, and remained a factory worker in the fur trade his entire working career.
+However, as a retiree, he morphed into a Gray Panther (a senior advocacy movement) which he found very satisfying.
 That was his secret life which I discovered in the Rathskeller at the UW union.
 I assume that the Rathskeller is still there, I don’t know.

 Doney: It still is.

-I opened the newspaper and stumbled across an article about my father (which included a group photo in police custody) who was a leader of a rent strike at a cooperative housing development called Co-op City (at the time the largest coop in the US with something approaching 40,000 residents).
+I opened the newspaper and stumbled across an article about my father (which included a group photo in police custody) who was a leader of a rent strike at the cooperative housing development where he lived called Co-op City (at the time the largest coop in the US with something approaching 40,000 residents).
 My father defied and threatened a judge when arrested: “I dare you to send me to jail because I’ll have a heart attack and die,” or something along those lines.
-I could not believe that my quiet intellectual father who spoke 5 languages, occasionally sent letters and opinion pieces to the Times, and was a published poet, would do that.
-That was his secret life and I did not find out about it in detail until he died.
+I could not believe that my quiet, intellectual father who spoke 5 languages, occasionally submitting letters and opinion pieces to the Times, and was a published poet, would say that.
+That was his secret life which I first uncovered in the UW Rathskeller.
+I did not find out about his new life in detail until he died.
 His funeral was attended by over 300 people and he was greatly appreciated by his peers at Co-op City.
 The community honored his memory by naming the concert hall after him.

 I didn’t really become interested in history as it relates to music until I was in college.
 I did my undergraduate work at NYU.
 I was a member and a manager of the NYU Glee Club.
 At some point the glee club was celebrating an anniversary.
 I decided, as manager, to employ a promo technique to get people to attend concerts.
 We created an archival display on several of the NYU campuses in New York employing both old textual materials (programs, photos, etc.) and tapes of musical performances.
 That was my first involvement with music as history or history as music and that is how I started to think about music in cultural and historical terms but not necessarily in musical terms.
 It was very pubescent.
 When I arrived in Madison, my focus was on my master’s essay which was in labor history, not music history.
 I’m not sure when music entered into the equation.
 I didn’t like political history.
 I felt that history as it was taught in America’s public schools was a series of presidents and dates.
 And ex-presidents.
 At least it was taught that way in my schools.

-I always thought of music and art in general, I tried to think of it in conceptual terms, and I tried to think of a way one could discuss music as it related to history.
-Now, how does art relate to history?
+I always thought of music and art in general terms; in Madison I tried to think of the arts in conceptual terms and identify a way one could discuss music, or the performance of music, as it relates to history.
+How does art relate to history?
 How does culture relate to history?
-I had my first actual encounter with this dilemma when I was a TA for David Shannon in twentieth century politics meeting in B-10 Commerce, is that still there?
+I had my first actual encounter with this dilemma when I was a TA for David Shannon’s class in twentieth century American politics meeting in B-10 Commerce, is that still there?

 Doney: I think the Commerce building, I’m trying to remember, it’s renamed.
 But I can’t remember off the top of my head.
 [Now Ingraham Hall at the corner of Charter and Observatory].

 Lerner: Okay.
-Well, there was this enormous lecture room and David Shannon taught twentieth century American politics there.
+Well, there was this enormous room where Shannon lectured on twentieth century American politics.
 The seat capacity of the room was humongous.
 I think there were 270 or 300+ seats, which meant that we had an undergraduate enrollment of 270, or whatever the room’s capacity.
 Grad students had to stand or cut class, as there were no seats for them.
 Attendance was not taken.
 I was a TA, an administrative TA.
 During that period, probably 61, 62, 63, I developed a lecture for that class on music and the Great Depression.
 How music told the story of the Great Depression.
 I gave that lecture, which included text, tapes (“Pins and Needles,” “Brother can you spare a Dime,” “There’s no Depression in Heaven,” “Roosevelt’s Back Again”), and poetry (Langston Hughes).
-I gave that lecture two or three times.
+I delivered that lecture two or three times.
 I recently came across the tapes for that lecture.
 I can’t believe I saved them for 60 years.
 That was the first time I related history to music in a professional, even a possible scholarly fashion.